Lukes121/Lukes121/README.md

 C# - This is the development language I have spent the most time in, and indeed the most readable of the languages.

-Powershell - A friend of sysadmins, and a pain point for those used to strongly typed environments.
+Powershell - A friend of sysadmins, and occasionally frustrating for those used to strongly typed environments

 Python - The do it all toolkit.
-The private projects are really cool, maybe you'll touch them some day.
+The private projects are really cool, maybe we'll public them someday

 BASH - Sometimes you need it.
 What else is there to say.